hashicorp/terraform-provider-vsphere/README.md

 [![License](https://img.shields.io/github/license/hashicorp/terraform-provider-vsphere.svg?style=for-the-badge)](LICENSE)

-The Terraform Provider for VMware vSphere is a plugin for Terraform that allows you to interact with VMware vSphere, notably [vCenter Server][vmware-vcenter] and [ESXi][vmware-esxi].
+The Terraform Provider for VMware vSphere is a plugin for Terraform that allows you to interact with VMware vSphere.
 This provider can be used to manage a VMware vSphere environment, including virtual machines, host and cluster management, inventory, networking, storage, datastores, content libraries, and more.

 Learn more: